Applied Calculus Placement Test

 - If you have accommodations for extra time on exams as verified by the TCU Student Access and Accommodation office, you may be eligible for extra time on the placement test.
 If you believe this is the case, please contact us before starting your placement test.

 - The placement test can only be taken once each semester.
 If you have taken the placement test prior to enrollment for a previous semester and need to take it again this semester, please contact us.
-If you have taken MATH 10273 at TCU and earned a grade below a C-, you will not be permitted to retake the placement test.
+If you have taken MATH 10273 at TCU and earned a grade below a C- (including NC), you are not eligible to place into Math 10283 using the placement test – you must retake Math 10273.

 - If you encounter any difficulties while taking the placement test, please contact us or call 817-257-7335 during business hours.
 If you experience technical issues, please make sure to document them as completely as possible.